ericpriceco/ericpriceco.github.io/_drafts/2014-05-15-sass-basics.md

 #### Mixins

-Mixins are like variables, but a group of declarations like vendor prefixes, which can be so tedious after a while.
-They are assigned with the @ sympbol.
+Mixins are like variables, but a group of declarations and are assigned with the @ symbol.
+No more tediously writing the same vendor prefix over and over again!
 Below is an example mixin that can be used with several different vendor prefixes:

 SCSS: